scottgeng00/innovo-space/README.md

 ## Running

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the required packages, and then run.
+Use [pip](https://pip.pypa.io/en/stable/) to install the required packages, and then run.
 By default, the webapp will be hosted at [localhost:5000](https://127.0.0.1:5000).

 ```bash
 pip install -r requirements.txt
 make run
 ```

+## TODO
+fix Heroku deployment